malofaad/malofaad.github.io/README.md

 # malofaad.github.io
-what's up?
-I am trying to make a website and learn UI/UX design.
+Hello!
+I am a UCSC student, trying my best to learn UI/UX design.

+In all that I do, I am an artist.